Oct 5, 2021

 Cartographer allows users to define all of the steps that an application must go through to create an image and Kubernetes configuration.
 Users achieve this with the Supply Chain abstraction.

 Unlike many other existing Kubernetes native workflow tools, Cartographer does not “run” any of the objects themselves.
-Instead, it monitors the execution of each component and templates the following component in the supply chain after a given component has completed execution and updated its status.
+Instead, it monitors the execution of each resource and templates the following resource in the supply chain after a given resource has completed execution and updated its status.

 The supply chain may also be extended to include integrations to existing CI/CD pipelines by using the Pipeline Service (which is part of Cartographer Core).
 The Pipeline Service acts as a wrapper for existing CI and CD tooling (with support for Tekton, and with plans to support more providers in the future) and provides a declarative way for pipelines to be run inside of Cartographer.